 In an unusual twist, Doug has a mobile trailer to take his classes and equipment to any location.
 He delights in that he has witnessed how a half-day corporate retreat with him is a great team-building exercise.

-6. Dining In Half Moon Bay
+Best Restaurants In Half Moon Bay

 One of the most surprising things about Half Moon Bay is its restaurants’ varied and outstanding cuisine.
 Since we are on the coast, one would be expecting fine seafood and seafood restaurants.